MICHELLENGEI/Serenity-Travels/README.md

 # Serenity Travels
-A website landing page to practice my html &amp; css
+A travelling agency website to help enable users have a better experience when planning for their next adventure.